 James Gandolfini’s Tony Soprano was always born under a bad sign, with a blue moon in his eye – as the track at the start of each episode indicates.
-Right from the panic attack to the many ordeals along the way, ‘The Sopranos‘ humanizes a tragic New Jersey crime boss, whose life is marked by paranoia at its most exciting, and banality at its least.
+Right from the panic attack to the many ordeals along the way, ‘The Sopranos‘ humanizes a tragic New Jersey crime boss, whose life is marked by paranoia at its most exciting and banality at its least.
 Over six seasons, we have seen Tony deal with several personal and professional problems – be it a discontent family or snitches in his organization.

 The final season sees tensions escalate between Tony’s outfit and the New York families – those who know their mob history might be aware of how the New York families are considered to be the elites within the mafia.
 Anyhow, Tony manages to come out ahead, or so it seems.
 The finale, where we expect respite, instead throws us into a state of confusion.
 It has succeeded in making ‘The Sopranos’ one of the most talked-about shows to date, with people either loving or hating how it ended.
-With all the confusion regarding the show’s final moments, we have decided to clear it once and for all, for our readers.
+With all the confusion regarding the show’s final moments, we have decided to clear it up once and for all for our readers.
 Spoilers ahead!

 What Happens at the End of The Sopranos?

 Tony walks into Holsten’s first and seemingly looks for a place to sit.
 For a man like Tony, he also likely cases the site for potential threats.
 Once seated, he sifts through a list of songs (which many believe allude to different points of his life) and finally settles on ‘Don’t Stop Believing,’ an uplifting track by The Journey.
 All this while, every time someone enters the diner, the bell rings.
-Tony looks up, and you’re never quite sure whether it is out of paranoia, or if he wants to see which of his family members have arrived.
+Tony looks up, and you’re never quite sure whether it is out of paranoia or if he wants to see which of his family members have arrived.

 Carmela is the first to walk in, and they make some small talk – about work and what to order.
 Anthony Soprano Jr. is the next to arrive, and a man in a Members Only jacket walks in front of him.
 Tony perhaps half-registers this man, distracted by his son’s arrival.
 AJ orders the onion rings, and we’ve already been told that Meadow’s on her way.
 She’s been to visit the doctor to change her birth control medication.
 All this while, the song keeps playing, and the Sopranos keep conversing.
-Meadow has some trouble, double parking (we can relate!).
+Meadow has some trouble with double parking (we can relate!).
 During these excruciatingly anticipatory moments, the man who’d walked in before AJ goes to the washroom, where the door opens up to a clear view of Tony Soprano’s seat.

-Just as Meadow rushes to the diner, and enters, the doorbell rings.
+Just as Meadow rushes to the diner and enters, the doorbell rings.
 Tony looks up – the song cuts at the word ‘Don’t.’
 The screen goes black for around eleven seconds before the credits start rolling.

 The Ending: Is Tony Soprano Dead?